sigit-purnomo/sigit-purnomo.github.io/_pages/research.md

 modified: 2020-04-25
 ---

 As a lecturer, one of my tasks is doing research.
-My current research interest is computational journalism using natural language processing or machine learning or deep learning technology.
-My previous researches were related to disaster management, social network analysis, information technology management, and platform-based application development.
+My current research interest is **computational journalism** using *natural language processing, machine learning, or deep learning technology*.
+My previous researches were related to **disaster management, social network analysis, information technology management, and platform-based application development**.

 |  Year       | Research Title | Source of Funding |
 | :---------: | -------------- | ----------------- |